skalogs/SkaETL/README.md

  * Ingestion Pipeline handling through guided workflow
  * Build data referential on the fly based on events processed by SkaETL
  * Build metrics on the fly

+ SkaETL parses and enhances data from Kafka topics to any output :
+ * Kafka (enhanced topics)
+ * Elasticsearch
+ * Email
+ * Slack
+ * more to come...

 Detailed features :